Simplify – “to reduce to basic essentials” – Easier Said Than Done!

 Where was I?
-Oh, yes, we did sell a lot of stuff and donated what was left over.
+Oh, yes, we did sell the house and a lot of stuff!
+Anything left over was donated.

 Finally, we move into the house with these grand plans to keep the house very basic and simple!

-Another description of Simple Living is minimalism, refraining from Luxury and Indulgence!
+Simple Living – “minimalism, refraining from Luxury and Indulgence”!

-We love entertaining so this space is more about bringing people together, rather than for our own personal enjoyment.
+We love entertaining so the outdoor spaces are for bringing people together, as well as our own personal enjoyment.